When 'scan completed successfully' means nothing

 What this baseline teaches us

-Coverage isn’t binary.
-“Scan completed” doesn’t mean “target tested.”
+• Coverage isn’t binary.
 In EnterpriseAPI, 84% of endpoints failed on every request.
-That’s not a scan.
-That’s a configuration problem - one that would affect any testing approach that relied on the same broken test data.
+That’s not a scan result - it’s a configuration problem that would affect any testing approach relying on the same broken test data.

 The uncomfortable question

 This baseline shows where the starting point is: two APIs, one with decent coverage and one that’s barely tested at all.
 Both scans completed successfully.
 Both generated reports.
-Both got approved.
 But the data tells a completely different story.

 Which one is your production API more like?